Was die Erfahrung aber und die Geschichte lehren, ist dieses,

 She speaks German and wanted to live in Germany.
 Now a provincial hamlet in the middle of nowhere seems to attract her — apparently a closely knit German-speaking community.
 But why does she carry old stamps from the archives of the German Foreign Office to that godforsaken place?

 This book is part of a cycle of books.
 The first installment, Unnamed Forces, plays in 2002, the second one, Berlin Export, in 2004, and the third one, Occident Express, in 2006.
-The story of The Stamp Collector is set in 2010 (preliminary date of publication: late 2024).
+The story of The Stamp Collector takes place in 2010.

 Although each work within the cycle presents an independent, self-contained tale, they are all connected by the characters of the protagonist, his friends and some other persons, and the outcome of the events of earlier plots.
 Still, each individual installment of the cycle can be read on its own.